Software Engineering, MS

 A bachelor’s degree from an accredited institution with a preferred minimum grade point average of 3.00 (based on a scale of 4.00).
 A degree in computer science is preferred, but not required.
 Applicants who do not meet this minimum may be required to submit a Graduate Record Examination (GRE) or Graduate management Admission Test (GMAT) score.

-- object-oriented language
+- programming in object-oriented language